microsoft/vscode-docs/docs/sourcecontrol/intro-to-git.md

 (Todo: Add screenshot for staging and committing)

-To stage a file, click the "plus" icon next to the file in the "Source Control" tab.
-This will add the file to the "Staged Changes" section, indicating that it will be included in the next commit.
-Staged changes can also be discarded by clicking the "minus" icon next to the file.
+To stage a file, select the **+** (plus) icon next to the file in the **Source Control** tab.
+This will add the file to the **Staged Changes** section, indicating that it will be included in the next commit.
+Staged changes can also be discarded by selecting the **−** (minus) icon next to the file.

-To commit your staged changes, type a commit message and click the "Commit" button.
+To commit your staged changes, type a commit message and select the **Commit** button.
 This will save your changes to the local Git repository, allowing you to revert to previous versions of your code if needed.
-All file changes and commits are shown in the "Timeline" section.
+All file changes and commits are shown in the **Timeline** section.

 (Todo: Add screenshot for timeline)

 ## Pushing and pulling remote changes

 Once you have made commits to your local Git repository, you can push them to the remote repository.
-The "Sync" button will indicate how many commits are going to be pushed and pulled.
-Clicking "Sync" button will download (pull) any new remote commits and upload (push) new local commits to the remote repository.
+The **Sync** button will indicate how many commits are going to be pushed and pulled. selecting **Sync** button will download (pull) any new remote commits and upload (push) new local commits to the remote repository.

 (todo: Add screenshot for sync)

-> Tip: Make sure to enable `Git: Autofetch` to always get an up-to-date remote commit indicators.
+> Tip: Make sure to enable **Git: Autofetch** to always get an up-to-date remote commit indicators.

  Push and pull can also be performed individually by using their respective commands.